-The continental shelf off the southeastern U.S., extending from the Dry Tortugas, Florida, to Cape Hatteras, North Carolina, encompasses an area in excess of 100,000 square km (Menzel 1993).
-Based on physical oceanography and geomorphology, this environment can be divided into two regions: Dry Tortugas, Florida, to Cape Canaveral, Florida, and Cape Canaveral, Florida, to Cape Hatteras, North Carolina.
+The continental shelf off the southeastern U.S., extending from the Dry Tortugas, Florida, to Cape Hatteras, North Carolina, encompasses an area in excess of 100,000 square kilometers (km) (Menzel 1993).
+Based on physical oceanography and geomorphology, this environment can be divided into two regions: the southern region, from Dry Tortugas, Florida, to Cape Canaveral, Florida; and the northern region, from Cape Canaveral, Florida, to Cape Hatteras, North Carolina.
 The continental shelf from the Dry Tortugas, Florida, to Miami, Florida, is approximately 25 km wide and narrows to approximately 5 km off Palm Beach, Florida.
 The shelf then broadens to approximately 120 km off Georgia and South Carolina before narrowing to 30 km off Cape Hatteras, North Carolina.
 The Florida Current/Gulf Stream flows along the shelf edge throughout the region.
 In the southern region, this boundary current dominates the physics of the entire shelf (Lee et al. 1994).

-In the northern region, additional physical processes are important, and the shelf environment can be subdivided into three oceanographic zones (Atkinson et al. 1985; Menzel 1993), the outer shelf, mid-shelf, and inner shelf.
+In the northern region, additional physical processes subdivide the shelf environment into three oceanographic zones (Atkinson et al. 1985; Menzel 1993), the outer shelf, mid-shelf, and inner shelf.
 The outer shelf (40-75 meters (m)) is influenced primarily by the Gulf Stream and secondarily by winds and tides.
 On the mid-shelf (20-40 m), the water column is almost equally affected by the Gulf Stream, winds, and tides.
 Inner shelf waters (0-20 m) are influenced by freshwater runoff, winds, tides, and bottom friction.
-Water masses present from the Dry Tortugas, Florida, to Cape Canaveral, Florida, include Florida Current water, waters originating in Florida Bay, and shelf water.
+Water masses present in the southern region include Florida Current water, waters originating in Florida Bay, and shelf water.